Rizzor93/IoTService/ReadMe.md

 ````
 ## gRPC-Client

-you can build your own gRPC-Client in the project-folder contains the
-".proto"-file.
-(Examples coming soon.)
+you can build your own gRPC-Client in the project-folder contains [ProtoFile](./proto/IoT.proto) (Examples coming soon.)

 You can look for inspiration in [routes](./server/services/gRPC/routes.go)